 Cannabinoids in your Brain

 In some cases, people benefit from extra cannabinoids, and thankfully this part of the plant is completely legal (in the US at least, I’m not sure about overseas).
+These cannabinoids are found in CBD oil.

 Who can benefit from CBD?